Harvard College: House system

-The three "Quad Houses" enjoy a residential setting half a mile northwest of Harvard Yard.
+The three Quad Houses, Cabot, Currier, and Pforzheimer House, enjoy a residential setting half a mile northwest of Harvard Yard.
 These were built by Radcliffe College and housed Radcliffe College students until the Harvard and Radcliffe residential systems merged in 1977.

-They are Cabot, Currier, and Pforzheimer House.
-A thirteenth house, Dudley House, is nonresidential but fulfills, for some graduate students and the (very few) undergraduates living off campus, the administrative and social functions provided to on-campus residents by the other twelve houses.
+A thirteenth house, Dudley Community, formerly called Dudley House, is nonresidential but fulfills the administrative and social functions provided to on-campus residents by the other twelve houses for undergraduate students living in the Dudley Co-op, many of the undergraduate students living off-campus (which are small in number), and the Visiting Undergraduate Students who study at Harvard for a term or year.
 Harvard's residential houses are paired with Yale's residential colleges in sister relationships.

 Student government

 The Harvard Undergraduate Council (UC) was the student government of Harvard College until it was abolished by a student referendum in 2022.
 It was replaced by the Harvard Undergraduate Association (HUA).